ahwayakchih/crx3/README.md

 - https://github.com/chromium/chromium/blob/c48c9b176af94f7ec65e20f21594524526d2a830/components/crx_file/crx_verifier.cc#L178 error is returned only if either public or "required key" key is missing,
 - https://github.com/chromium/chromium/blob/c48c9b176af94f7ec65e20f21594524526d2a830/components/crx_file/crx_verifier.cc#L134 and https://github.com/chromium/chromium/blob/c48c9b176af94f7ec65e20f21594524526d2a830/components/crx_file/crx_verifier.cc#L42 "required key" seems to be their predefined key.

-So, there's a chance it is wrong, in which case do not be afraid to create a new [issue](https://github.com/ahwayakchih/crx3/issues) about it.
+So, there's a chance i got it wrong, in which case do not be afraid to create a new [issue](https://github.com/ahwayakchih/crx3/issues) about it.

-Unless extension is being installed through `chrome://extensions/` page, with "developer mode" enabled, there's a big chance that users will see `CRX_REQUIRED_PROOF_MISSING` error when they try to install `.crx` file created by CRX3 module.
+Unless extension is being installed through the `chrome://extensions/` page, with "developer mode" enabled beforehand (it has to be enabled and then Chrome has to be restarted), there's a big chance that users will see `CRX_REQUIRED_PROOF_MISSING` error when they try to install `.crx` file created with CRX3 module.

 If extension is installed manually, on MacOS or Linux, it can be installed as long as: